duffwang/duffwang.github.io/aboutme.md

 ## About Me

 Welcome!
-I go by Duff or Jeff.
+I go by Jeff or Duff.
 I am a California native who likes markets, data, and programming.
 I am currently an equity options market maker located in San Francisco.

 Feel free to contact me by email (see bottom of page), and check out my [GitHub](https://github.com/duffwang) or [LinkedIn](https://linkedin.com/in/jwang2013).